Neuropsych Final Practice Exam #1- Chapters 18 & 19

 A) medial temporal and the parietal regions

-B) medial temporal and prefrontal regions
+B) posterior temporal and the hippocampal regions

 C) posterior temporal and hypothalamus